Search String

 Render-field dimension reduction is sometimes based on hardware restrictions.
 Other times, UI elements are necessary for interaction.
 Sometimes UI elements are drop-away.

 If I append "sprite-scaler" to an entry then that means the computer game is not rendering objects or actors in 3D but rather scaling, rotating and animating 2D sprites.
-Doom is a prime example.
+Doom of 1993 is a prime example.

 Likewise, if I append "Fully-3D" to an entry then that means the objects and actors that appear on the interactable part of the render-field are 100% 3D polygonal; perhaps only with 2D explosion cores, particle effects and/or horizon-map.